- MASTER OF SCIENCE – Computer & Information Science, University of New Haven.

 - Shingo Prize for Excellence in Manufacturing Business Winning Team (LifeScan) / 1995

 Joel Douglas is highly qualified when it comes to the technical aspect of work in fields spanning from medical, to mechanical, electrical and software.
 He is personally responsible for multiple inventions and has studied the business world inside and out, while also attaining a Master’s degree in Computer Science along the way.
-Douglas is also a registered US Patent Agent, and holds Professional Engineering licenses in several states.
+Joel is also a registered US Patent Agent, and holds Professional Engineering licenses in several states.
+He is the named inventor on 98 U.S. patents and numerous foreign patents.

-From 2001 to 2004, Douglas served as the Chief Technology Officer at SimpleChoice, where he was mainly responsible for pushing the regulatory approval and R&D of the organization.
-He was behind 4 successful FDA 510(k) clearances, and has developed the company’s strategy for 3 SimpleChoice products.
-Douglas also personally oversaw the launching of the company’s manufacturing in the US and Mexico for two separate products.
+From 2001 to 2004, Joel served as the Chief Technology Officer at SimpleChoice, where he was mainly responsible for pushing the regulatory approval and R&D of the organization.
+He was behind an additional 4 successful FDA 510(k) clearances, and developed the company’s strategy for 9 SimpleChoice products including the SimpleChoice easy sub dermal infusion technology.
+Joel also personally oversaw the launching of the company’s manufacturing in the US and Mexico for two separate products.

-For the next 8 years, Douglas served as the CTO for his next company, Mystic Technology Partners.
+For the next 8 years, Joel served as the CTO for his next company, Mystic Technology Partners.
 He founded the organization with the idea of driving new product development through careful, selective partnering, intended to extend the company’s capabilities while leveraging those of other organizations.
 Various new products were pushed to the market at that time, including products in the field of security marking, RFID, energy and fuel cells, and more.
-The company additionally developed specialized fuel and battery cells for the US Navy in a successful cooperation project.
+The company additionally developed specialized fuel and battery cells for the US Navy in a successful cooperation project .
+The company was sold to Simplified energy solutions.

-In 2007, Douglas founded eGen, where he presided as the CTO until 2011.
+In 2007, Joel founded eGen, where he presided as the CTO until 2011.
 The company was first to the market with its low flow hydrokinetic system, which features significant improvements over competing products on the market at the time.
-The company established a prominent name for itself through its innovations, and has remained a major player on the market since then.
+The company established a prominent name for itself through its innovations, and was sold to an independent investor group.

-His latest venture, Loon Medical, was founded in 2013, and was responsible for the design and development of CareSentinel and CareCom, a Bluetooth BLE system and a mobile medical alert system, respectively.
+Prior to joining Stanton, he founded Loon Medical in 2013, and was responsible for the design and development of CareSentinel and CareCom, a Bluetooth BLE system and a mobile medical alert system, respectively.
 The company’s products featured an innovative approach to their functionality, with push notifications, automatic SMS forwarding, cloud storage, and the integration of various detection sensors.

 - State of Connecticut (License 12557)